tholmes59/fitness-app-js/spec.md

-# Specifications for the Rails Assessment
+# Specifications for the Rails with JavaScript Assessment

 Project Specs: